siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Admissibility and Many-Term Sums.md

 U+V=(u-v)^2.
 $$

-Thus opposition can cancel equal inner magnitudes to zero, but it cannot push a joined ultrareal below zero while remaining in the bounded scale.
+Thus opposition can cancel equal inner magnitudes to zero, but it cannot push an ultrareal result below zero while remaining in the bounded scale.

 ## Exact Cancellation